Niko-7/nc_news/README.md

 This project is currently functional as an API and beeing hosted by using Heroku : https://mitch-mitch.herokuapp.com/

-This is a list of all the available endpoints which you can also find on the page :
+A list of all the available endpoints which you can also find on the page :

     allTopics: /api/topics
     userByName: /api/users/:username